Municipal compost

 Plus our trash smells better, because all the icky stuff goes outside in the big green bin.

-3 Responses to “Municipal compost”
+3 Replies to “Municipal compost”